Antarctic Kayaking in the Southern Ocean

 Distance: 4.44 miles

-From Port Circumcision, we attempt a circumnavigation around Petermann Island and head to the southern tip.
-The sea is dark and choppy.
-Brash ice makes a loud scraping sound as it pushes past the sides of the boat and rudder.
+From Port Circumcision, we try to circle around Petermann Island and meet at the southern end.
+Yet, the sea is dark and choppy.
+Brash ice scrapes loudly as it pushes the sides of the boat and rudder.
 Harsh waves roll at us from all directions.
-As we face an incoming swell, the bow of the kayak turns up to the sky.
-We catch some air, followed by the hollow thud of the hull.
-The surreal forms and silhouettes of the ice sculptures wobble and shake on the undulating water.
-A megalithic iceberg seesaws violently and repeatedly.
-We trace a swirling path around a frosty menagerie of tabular icebergs, bergy bits, and growler ice.
-My mind drifts to visions of sugarplums, molars, frozen waves, and giant bluish-white Cheetos dancing in my head.
+As we face an incoming swell, the bow turns up to the sky.
+We catch some air, then the hull makes a dull hollow sound.
+The surreal silhouettes of the ice sculptures wobble and shake on the rippling water.
+A mountain-sized iceberg seesaws violently.
+We take a swirling path around a frosty obstacle course of tabular icebergs, bergy bits, and growler ice.
+My mind drifts off to visions of sugarplums, molars, frozen waves, and giant bluish-white Cheetos dancing in my head.

 Port Lockroy